kanbanyte/sepa/sqap/sqap.md

 ### Discord
 In order for team members to participate in Discord meetings, it is necessary for them to download and install the application on their device.
-Additionally, they will need to have access to a microphone and speakers to be able to communicate effectively during the meeting.
+They also need to have access to a microphone and speakers to be able to communicate, and should familiarize themselves with basic Discord features e.g., screen sharing.
 Following these guidelines will ensure that all team members are prepared for successful meetings on Discord.

 <div class="page"/><!-- page break -->